devllz/roblxdllinjector/README.md

 # Happy injecting!
 Note:
 ### Remember, this is a beta but I will be adding more to the github and updating it very often, good luck.

+# WARNING
+### You are not allowed to reverse engineer or modify this project, legal action will be involved if you do!
+I made an anti for it.

 # MIT License

 Copyright (c) 2024 devllz